Territory and rate class

 Commuting.
 Driving to work or school, in addition to pleasure use.
 There are different rate classes, depending on how far you commute.

 Business.
-Driving for business purposes – for example, a salesperson or realtor who drives to meet with customers, or a taxi or limousine driver.
+Driving for business purposes – for example, a salesperson or realtor who drives to meet with customers.

 Delivery.
 Driving for delivery.
 There are different rate classes depending on the type of vehicle, what it delivers and the distance travelled.
 New types of online delivery services include companies like Uber Eats, SkipTheDishes and DoorDash.